+Level One

-Critical Incidents (formerly Level One)The Critical Incident is the most severe type.
-A critical incident must include at least one of the following:
+The Level One Serious Incident is the most severe type.
+A level one incident must include at least one of the following:

-- Any event that has been reported in the media/public domain (television, newspaper, internet), current or recent past, regardless of type of incident. - The event has resulted in a death or serious physical injury on the program's premises. - Death/Pending (Pending CME investigation) would be chosen for instances of client death in which the actual reason for death is not yet confirmed.
-The subsequent "Confirmed" reason for client death should only be chosen when the actual reason for death is known by the Program. - •
+- Any event that has been reported in the media/public domain (television, newspaper, internet), current or recent past, regardless of type of incident. - The event has resulted in a death or serious physical injury on the program's premises. - The event is associated with a significant adverse deviation from the usual process for providing behavioral health care.